 About Us

 Big Duck is a worker-owned cooperative that has been developing nonprofit brands, campaigns, and teams for decades.
-We’ve honed our process and structure to make communications projects manageable for our clients while delivering exceptional results.
+We are values-driven, and we challenge ourselves to advance diversity, equity, inclusion, and antiracism in our client work and as a team.

+We’ve honed our process to make communications projects easier for our clients while delivering exceptional results.
 We’re big enough to have deep expertise on our staff—but not so big that you’ll get lost in the fold.
-When you work with us, you’ll collaborate with a team of researchers, planners, writers, designers, and account managers who are skilled facilitators, strategic thinkers, and creative problem solvers.
+When you work with us, you’ll collaborate with a team of strategists, writers, designers, and account managers who are skilled facilitators and creative problem solvers.

 Clients